Sliding Window Algorithm Code Template

 };

-Similar to finding permutations of a string, once you find a valid anagram (permutation), simply add the starting index to res
+Similar to finding string permutations, we simply add the starting index to res

-This is LeetCode Problem 3 "Longest Substring Without Repeating Characters," with a medium difficulty level:
+This is LeetCode Problem 3 "Longest Substring Without Repeating Characters", medium difficulty:

 Given a string s